SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

     - Compile elastix.
 Make sure to configure the build settings exactly the same as ITK e.g. Release x64.
 5. Build SimpleElastix.
     - Clone SimpleElastix from `github.com/kaspermarstal/SimpleElastix <https://github.com/kaspermarstal/SimpleElastix>`_.
     - Configure CMake.
-Point ITK_DIR to the location of the ITK build directory and ELASTIX_DIR to the location of the elastix build directory.
+Point ITK_DIR to the location of the ITK build directory and ELASTIX_DIR to the location of the elastix build directory, specifically the src/ directory in it.
     - Build SimpleElastix.
 Make sure to configure the build settings exactly the same as ITK e.g. Release x64.

 Troubleshooting